shen-ee/Rush-Diving/index.md

 * Changing the character from mosquito to human being
 * Decide what background scenes theme and storyline/mechanics
-* How to win this game and make player feel successful
+* How to win this game and make the player feel successful

 What we are planning to do next:

 * Checking all suitable assets.
 * Group discussion for all possible mechanics and decide the main ones.
-* Update Github files and make sure everyone has same version of Unity
+* Update Github files and make sure everyone has exactly the same version of Unity

 ### Dev Week 4 (10.17-10.23)
 What have we achieved:

 * Scene usage confirmed
-* Basic machnics has been deiced
+* Basic mechanics has been deiced
-* Landing first person view created
+* Landing first-person view created

 What are the challenges we are facing:

-* Dizzness feeling while landing
+* Dizziness feeling while landing
 * Add a magic flying mat(or something else) to land, how to make it look natural (Color, Motion, looks from first sight)
 * Finish building up the whole scene